LukasME/assignment-gis/README.md

   </dd>

   <dt>Search for tourist landmarks and attractions</dt>
-  <dd>User is able to pick one from Belgium provinces and show all the landmarks it contains.
+  <dd>User is able to pick one of Belgium provinces and show all the landmarks and attractions within the region.
 Landmarks showed may be one of these categories: bunker, castle, fort, memorial, monument, ruins, unspecific attraction, binoculars, viewpoint.</dd>
 </dl>

 **Data source**: `https://download.geofabrik.de/europe/belgium.html`